 The apparatus shall be composed, as a whole, of the temperature regulating device for heating all test pieces at a uniform temperature.
-The heating device shall be equipped with a testing portion capable of separating the test pieces from outside air (closed system).
+The heating device shall be equipped with a testing portion capable of separating the test pieces from outside air.
+The gas supply shall be controlled by a gas flow meter.

-A basic design of a closed, horizontal apparatus is shown in Figure 1.
-Other designs can use vertical orientation.
+A basic design of a closed, horizontal, apparatus is shown in Figure 1.
 A design of the complete furnace setup is shown in Figure 1 of ISO 21608.